 Situated along Grand Blvd. in the historic Milwaukee Junction neighborhood, Oak & Reel is a contemporary Italian restaurant primarily focusing on seafood.
 An eye-catching space on the outside with stone pillars and large windows, when entering, one is met with artistic light fixtures, a beautifully laid out bar, and an open wood-burning flame grilling the night’s perfections.
+Oak & Reel was also the recipient of the inaugural Detroitisit Food Awards Fine Dining Restaurant of the Year award.
+Watch more here.

 Opened in September 2020, the restaurant is the brainchild of Michelin star-earning chef Jared Gadbaw, who returned to Detroit in 2018 after an almost two-decade career in New York.
 Born in Garden City, Gadbaw obtained an undergrad degree from Michigan State University before deciding to head to the Big Apple to study culinary at the French Culinary Institute — now known as The International Culinary Center.